 The amount of time it takes to treat your smile with braces depends on several key factors:

 - What needs correction — Treatment times vary depending on the complexity of your treatment.
-We will evaluate your teeth and bite and will determine your specific treatment plan and expected treatment time.
+Our orthodontist will evaluate your teeth and bite and will determine your specific treatment plan and expected treatment time.

-- YOU! — Your willingness to wear your rubber bands (if needed) plays a major role in the length of time it takes to complete your treatment.
+- YOU! — Your willingness to wear your rubber bands (if needed) plays a big role in your treatment time.
 Also taking care of your braces and avoiding the hard, sticky, and chewy foods that can sometimes cause breakage of appliances, will keep you on track with treatment.
-We will give you all of the specifics you need to know to get you in and out of braces or Invisalign® within the estimated treatment time.
+We will give you all of the specifics you need to know to get you in and out of braces or Invisalign within the estimated treatment time.